mvinet99/VNet_LungNoduleSeg/README.md

 - predict.py - predict masks for test / validate set

-- preprocessing.py - preprocess LIDC / NLST / UCLA datasets
+- preprocessing.py - preprocess LIDC / NLST / UCLA datasets (work in progress!)

 - train.py - main training script for training the VNet

 - utils.py - helper functions for training the VNet

+**To train the model, change filepaths to your data & model savepoint in train.py and execute**

+**To evaluate/test the model, change filepaths to your data & model savepoint in evaluate.py and execute**